 IUI research has been propagated as researchers have moved to new academic environments.
-One example is Bo Carlsson, whose experiences, insights, and contacts garnered at IUI laid the foundation for his subsequent research at Case Western Reserve University in Cleveland, Ohio.
-Bo Carlsson was also the driving force behind the establishment of the new field of Industrial Dynamics (Carlsson 2009).
+One example is Bo Carlsson, who became professor at Case Western Reserve University (Cleveland, Ohio) and was the driving force behind the establishment of the new field of Industrial Dynamics (Carlsson 2009).

 It is easy to find more examples.
-Albert Danielsson and Ove Granstrand have played an important role in advancing the role of economic research at Sweden's two leading institutes of technology.
 Bengt-Christer Ysander's move from IUI to a professorship at Uppsala University initiated a substantial shakeup of the research environment there.
-Lars Lundberg became the first professor of economics at Örebro University and has since built a research group in international economics there.
-Jan Södersten became professor at Uppsala University and later the leading expert of corporate taxation, and has guided a large number of doctorate students in this area.
-Likewise, Bertil Holmlund became professor at Uppsala and established one of Europe's leading research environments within labor economics.
+Jan Södersten became professor at Uppsala University and later the leading expert of corporate taxation, and has guided a large number of doctoral students in this area.
+Likewise, Bertil Holmlund established one of Europe's leading research environments within labor economics at Uppsala University.
 In 2008 he also became chairman of the Nobel Prize Committee.
 Anders Björklund became professor at Stockholm University and a leading authority on intergenerational income mobility.
-Margit Cassel and Karin Kock were the first women in Sweden to earn doctorates in economics (in 1924 and 1929); Siv Gustafsson was the third (in 1976).
-She later became a pioneer in feminist economics and thereafter professor at the University of Amsterdam, where she formed her own research group (Gustafsson 2009).
+Siv Gustafsson became a pioneer in feminist economics and professor at the University of Amsterdam, where she formed her own research group (Gustafsson 2009).

-Throughout the 1970s, IUI researchers played an important role as expert examiners and critics of the effects of an increasingly complicated and distortionary tax system.
-Ulf Jakobsson and Göran Normann demonstrated that the so-called Haga Agreements (1974-75), in which the government and social partners (trade unions and the employers' confederation) agreed to exchange lower income tax for higher social security contributions, would not exert the positive effects claimed by its proponents.
-Göran Normann illustrated the impossibility of using a production factor tax to shift the tax burden from personal income tax to levying more taxes "directly on production" instead (Normann 2009).
-Together with the research performed by Jan Södersten and several other IUI researchers, these analyses figured greatly for Swedish Trade Union Confederation (LO) chairman Stig Malm and Minister of Finance Kjell-Olof Feldt, who explained to a startled audience in a November 1988 press conference that the Swedish tax system was "rotten" and "perverse."
+Throughout the 1970s, IUI researchers - notably Ulf Jakobsson and Göran Normann - played an important role as expert examiners and critics of the effects of an increasingly complicated and distortionary tax system (Normann 2009).
+Together with the research performed by Jan Södersten and several other IUI researchers, these analyses figured greatly for Swedish Trade Union Confederation (LO) chairman Stig Malm and Social-Democratic Minister of Finance Kjell-Olof Feldt, who explained to a startled audience in a November 1988 press conference that the Swedish tax system was "rotten" and "perverse".2